kabiakou/ProxyServer/README.md

 2. Add a simple tsconfig.json that set the options to compile to ES5 and use CommonJS modules.
 3. To use tsconfig.json for the rest of this tutorial, invoke tsc without input files.
 4. Usefull commands and libraries:
-"npm i -D ts-node @types/node @types/express @types/express-handlebars"
+"npm i -D ts-node @types/node @types/express" - this packages contains type definitions for node and express from "tsconfig,json => outDir" field
-"tsc" - generate equalent files with .js extension in the folder from "tsconfig,json => outDir" field "npm i @typescript-eslint/eslint-plugin --save-dev" - Adds TypeScript-specific linting rules to ESLint (Essential for TypeScript-based projects, ensuring type safety and adherence to best practices )
 "npm i ts-node-dev --save-dev" - It restarts target node process when any of required files changes (as standard node-dev) but shares Typescript compilation process between restarts.
 "npm install --save-dev eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin" - Tooling which enables you to use TypeScript with ESLint.
+Adds TypeScript-specific linting rules to ESLint (Essential for TypeScript-based projects, ensuring type safety and adherence to best practices)
+5. "tsc" - generate equalent files with .js extension in the folder

 API:
 ---------